bredamatt/parachain-local-kubernetes-testnet/README.md

 ## performance

-Note that performance may not be representative of clusters running on cloud providers.
+Note that performance may not be representative of clusters running on cloud providers when running locally in a `kind` cluster, for example.